tjingsheng/tp/docs/UserGuide.md

 # SEPlendid User Guide

-SEPlendid is a **desktop app for managing contacts, optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast and enjoy a wide variety of data management and query features, SEPlendid can be your quick and versatile tool in SEP planning.
+# 1. About SEPlendid
+SEPlendid is a state of the art **Module Mapping System** that allows NUS Computing students to plan for their study guide easily and seamlessly for Student Exchange Programmes(SEP).
+As a student, you can view and find module mappings in order to plan for your study guide without the hassle of creating Excel sheets.
+Utilise SEPlendid' **module mapping** function in order to quickly find possible mappings for certain courses.
+Finally, SEPlendid's **note-taking system** will assist you in organising your notes and bookmarking important information you will need for planning.

+This User Guide provides a comprehensive documentation on how you can streamline your process in your application for SEP.
+It contains detailed instructions on how to launch SEPlendid, SEPlendid's myriad of features and commands and common parameters used in SEPlendid.

 <!-- * Table of Contents -->
 <page-nav-print />

 --------------------------------------------------------------------------------------------------------------------

-## Quick start
+# 2.Quick start

 1. Ensure you have Java `11` or above installed in your Computer.